 Residents’ Bill of Rights

-Every Resident has the right to be treated with Respect and Dignity:
+Every Resident has the right to respect and dignity:

 - To be treated with courtesy and respect, and in a way that fully recognizes the dignity and individuality of the Resident.

-- To express his or her individuality and to have his or her personal values respected.
+- To express their individuality and to have their personal values respected.

-- To pursue social, cultural, religious, and other interests of his or her choice.
-To be sheltered, fed, dressed, groomed, and cared for in a manner consistent with individual needs.
+- To be sheltered, fed, dressed, groomed, and cared for in a manner consistent with their needs.

-- To make choices about one’s personal life or to designate a responsible party and/or legal representation to act on his or her behalf in the event that health conditions preclude personal representation.
+- To make choices about one’s personal life or to designate a responsible party and/or legal representation to act on their behalf in the event that health conditions preclude self-representation.

 - To form and maintain relationships with Residents within The Home and in the general community.